 Regardless of whether your employees are full time or part time you will have responsibilities to them.
 Some apply straight away, others after a minimum period of continuous employment - see continuous employment and employee rights.

 - You must give them a written statement of the main terms and conditions of their contract of employment within two months of starting their employment where the contract of employment is to last more than one month.
 See the written statement.

 - You must give them an itemised pay statement at or before the time of payment.
-See pay - an overview of obligations.
+See pay: employer obligations.

 - You'll have to make sure the working environment is safe and secure.
 See safer ways of working.

 - You must also have insurance to protect against claims for any illnesses, injuries or diseases your employees may pick up as a result of working for you.
 See business insurance: the basics.

 - You'll need to register as an employer with HM Revenue & Customs (HMRC) to set up a payroll, deducting tax and National Insurance contributions from your employees' pay and forwarding the money to HMRC.
 See how to register as an employer.

 - Your employees will be entitled to a minimum level of paid holiday, a maximum length of a working week (unless they opt out of this) and minimum levels of rest breaks.
 See hours, rest breaks and the working week.
 Also see know how much holiday to give your staff.